 The Road Warrior film: The Review

-The Road Warrior film in much of the same way Terminator 2: Judgment Day improved upon the first movie.
+Mad Max 2 (The Road Warrior) in much of the same way as Terminator 2: Judgment Day improved upon the first movie.
 The cars, trucks, and motorcycle chase action scenes are more intense and thrilling.
-The violence, brutality, and body count has been turned up a notch.
+The violence, brutality, and body count have been turned up a notch.
 Mel Gibson is great as the heroic warrior Max.
 He has more depth to his character in this film.
 You get to see Max in this film start out as a bitter soulless loner haunted by his demons of the pasts and not wanting to associate with anyone.
-He gradually finds purpose in the film as being somewhat of a savior/liberator of people who can’t defend themselves against the evil and strong of the wasteland.
+He gradually finds purpose in the The Road Warrior as being somewhat of a savior/liberator of people who can’t defend themselves against the evil and strong of the wasteland.
 He achieves a way of redemption and learns there’s a reason to live on by film’s end.
 He is still mentally and physically damaged, but becomes a symbol of the ultimate survivor.

-The antagonists in The Road Warrior film I also think are better than the first film.
+The antagonists in The Road Warrior, in my opinion are better than the first film.
 The costumes they wear, that consists of hockey masks, football shoulder pads, war paint, leather, animal hide are all very cool.
 The stunt men used in the film for its action sequences were great.
 Some of them were injured during the filming.
 No CGI was available to them back then and they risk their lives filming all the great action scenes.
-Much like the first film it doesn’t really tell you what continuity The Road Warrior film takes place.
+Much like the first film it doesn’t really tell you what continuity Mad Max 2 takes place.
 The movie starts off with an awesome prologue sequence giving a background on world events and what has happened to Mad Max.
 You as the viewer are left to wonder how far in the future The Road Warrior film takes place after the events of the first movie.

-The Road Warrior film has a great soundtrack done by Brian May, not the guy from Queen.
+Mad Max 2: The Road Warrior has a great soundtrack done by Brian May.
+I’m not talking about Brian May the famous guitarist from the Rock Band Queen.
 The sound effects are also very well done, which are all loud and awesome on my receiver when watching my Blu-ray version of this film.
 The picture has been cleaned up too from the original DVD release.
 It looks great on my 1080p HD TV.
-The Road Warrior film is the best of the three Mad Max films in my opinion and has great replay value.
+Mad Max 2: The Road Warrior is the best of the trilogy in my opinion and has great replay value.
 The film also has a great message in that trauma isn’t an excuse for quitting on life.
 Mad Max is a hero for the ages!

 The Road Warrior film review: Done by Rancel